 Sep 1, 2015|

-Come along with us as we explore The Best Chile Beach Towns.
-Chile is a country of unexpected natural beauty and extreme contrasts.
-It is bordered by the driest desert in the world to the north, the snow-capped Andes to the east, and the glaciers and jagged peaks of Patagonia stretch south to the end of the world.
+Come along with us as we explore the best beaches in Chile.
 The west coast of Chile has 3,000 miles of Pacific coastline (roughly the length of Norway to Nigeria), so it’s no surprise that it has some of the most diverse beaches in the world.
 In this one skinny country on the very edge of the continent, you can find white sand and calm, crystal clear turquoise waters to rough black-sand beaches and huge waves perfect for surfing.
+Bearing in mind that Summer in Chile is from Mid November to Mid March, here are our recommendations on where to go to find the best beaches in Chile:

-First up on our list of The Best Chile Beach Towns is the mysterious Easter Island, one of the most remote islands in the world and a UNESCO World Heritage Site, is actually a territory of Chile.
-Most of the coastline of this South Pacific island is rocky, but there are a couple powdery white sand beaches with bright blue water.
-Surrounded by a palm tree forest, Anakena Beach is also an important archaeological site.
-A line of the famous Moai statues along the sand peers out into the expanse of ocean beyond.
+First up on our list of the best beaches in Chile is the mysterious Easter Island.
+Easter Island is one of the most remote islands in the world.
+It is also a UNESCO World Heritage Site.
+Most of the coastline of this South Pacific island is rocky, but there are a couple of powdery white sand beaches with bright blue water.
+One of the best beaches here is Anakena Beach.
+A palm tree forest surrounds Anakena Beach, also an important archaeological site.
+You’ll see a line of the famous Moai statues in the sand which peer out into the expansive ocean beyond.
+This is one of Easter Island’s most famous images.

 Viña del Mar

-Just north of the colorful UNESCO port city of Valparaiso is perhaps the most popular resort town for Santiaginos to escape during the summer.
-The wide beaches are perfect for relaxing, or you can stroll the boardwalk filled with vendors.
+Just north of the colorful UNESCO port city of Valparaiso is perhaps the most popular resort town for Santiaguinos to escape during the summer.
+The wide Chile beaches are perfect for relaxing.
+Additionally, you can stroll the boardwalk filled with vendors.
+For a few days relaxing by the beach, we recommend staying in any of the seaside hotels and resorts, for at least 2 or 3 nights.

-North of Viña are the beaches in Zapallar, a quiet, upscale resort town backed by towering cliffs and green hills, and Maitencillo, famous for its windsurfing and paragliding.
-In the tiny fishing village of Papudo, you can enjoy some of the freshest seafood in Chile before hiking through a cypress tree forest along narrow pathways that wind up and down cliffs filled with wildflowers and onto small, secluded beaches.
+North of Viña are the Zapallar beaches.
+Zapallar is a quiet, upscale beach resort town backed by towering cliffs and green hills.
+Maitencillo is famous for its windsurfing and paragliding.
+Both towns are usually considered the best beaches in Chile.
+In the tiny fishing village of Papudo, you can enjoy some of the freshest seafood in Chile.
+Indulge here before hiking through a cypress tree forest full of wildflowers and views.
+Keep walking until you reach the small, secluded beaches.

 Pichilemu & Punta de Lobos

-A couple hour drive south from Valparaiso brings you to Pichilemu and Punta de Lobos, whose black sand beaches are famous for hosting international surfing competitions.
+A couple of hours drive south from Valparaiso brings you to Pichilemu and Punta de Lobos, whose black sand beaches are famous for hosting international surfing competitions.

-The dark sand lakeside beaches of towns like Pucón and Puerto Varas have views of snow-capped volcanoes surrounded by lush green landscapes.
-These lakes are fantastic for kayaking or other water sports too.
 Whichever part of Chile you visit, you are never too far from a unique beach with surreal landscapes, each one different than the next.
 Let us plan the perfect tour throughout Chile and South America.
+Contact a Travel Consultant for all information regarding beaches in Chile.
+Seamlessly combine city trips with relaxing coastal vacations.
+Nothing is out of reach here.